 The chart above is based on an unaided recall study by Millward Brown.
 The HurryCane was the No. 1 cane that came to mind, totaling 71 percent of responses.

 Do you already have a No. 1 brand name?
 Or do you have an amazing product that could use a name do-over?
 Either way it’s time to call Marketing Architects.
-We can help you bring the Next Big Thing to market using nearly 20 years of direct response marketing experience.
+We can help you bring the Next Big Thing to TV using over 20 years of performance marketing experience.
 Let’s talk today!